Vuizur/ultimate-dictionary-api/README.md

 * 7 282 354 translations
 * 6 283 different supported languages

+### Future work
+I don't know how much time I will have, but there are a few things that I haven't implemented.
+* Lookup for inflected forms - my VPS currently does not have enough disk space.
+(Maybe one could also exclude languages with too many inflections, or I need to rework my deployment.)
+* Getting random words: This is more difficult than it appears, because all standard solutions will be too slow.
+So we will have to use clever indexing and possibly associate each word with a random number in the DB
+* Integrating word frequency data from wordfreq

 ### Data source

 The database is populated with extracted Wiktionary data from 6 Wiktionaries, powered by [Wiktextract](https://github.com/tatuylonen/wiktextract).

+### Contributing
+* Feel free to report bugs, send pull requests and request new features